keikai/doc/dev-ref/book_model/Export_to_PDF.md

 # PDF Exporter

-In addition to the Excel format, you can also export a book model into a PDF file with [`io.keikai.api.Exporter`](https://keikai.io/javadoc/latest/io/keikai/api/Exporter.html).
+In addition to the xlsx format, you can also export a book model into a PDF file with [`io.keikai.api.Exporter`](https://keikai.io/javadoc/latest/io/keikai/api/Exporter.html).

-**Example to export as a PDF**
+# Required Module
+Before exporting, you need to include `keikai-pdf` module to make [PdfExporter](https://keikai.io/javadoc/latest/index.html?io/keikai/model/impl/pdf/PdfExporter.html) available for your application.
+(See [Modules](/dev-ref/Modules))

+# Usage

 {% highlight java linenos %}
 public class ExportPdfComposer extends SelectorComposer<Component> {